fonsp/printi-docs/README.md

 My printi is **not receiving pictures**!

 > Check that you are sending your pictures to the right address.
 For example, if your printer name is `apples`, you should go to `printi.me/apples` to send pictures (case sensitive).
 You can view or change your printer name using the [settings page](/settings).
-You could also try using a different printer name.
+You could also try using another image, someone else's phone or a different printer name.

 My printi keeps telling me that it disconnected and connected again. 📜📜